Data model

 deleted_at timestamp Date of deletion

-The export of the data model references the applications and application modules attached to an application service.
+The data model export lists the applications and application modules linked with an application service.

-In the application, an application can be attached to an application service from these two objects.
+In the app, an application can be linked with an application service from these two objects.

-In the application, an application module can be attached to an application service from these two objects.
+In the app, an application module can be linked with an application service from these two objects.

-There are two fields with the same information in the data model export, servicesApplications and applications.
+There are two fields containing the same information in the data model export, servicesApplications and applications.

-The connection with application objects is made via the applications field.
+The connection with application objects is made through the applications field.

 An application module is a component of an application characterized by functional coherence and technological homogeneity.